Curriculum Mindset Session

 How to teach voiced sounds:

-• These are sounds that use the vocal cords.
+• These are sounds that use the vocal cords and are called voiced consonant sounds.

 • Test: Place your hand gently on your throat as you say the sound.
-You’ll feel it vibrate.
+You’ll feel it vibrate—this is your adam's apple moving as your vocal cords vibrate.

 • Tip: Let your child do the throat test too!
 Feeling the “buzz” helps them recognize they’re using their voice correctly.